 You are involved in a public performance of that work?

-Did you know an unauthorized public performances is copyright infringement??
+Did you know an unauthorized public performance is often a form of copyright infringement?

-The melody for Happy Birthday was first penned by two sisters from Kentucky involved in teaching and education: Mildred J. Hill and Patty Smith Hill.
-The song was called Good Morning to All but bore the recognizable melody.
+The melody for Happy Birthday was first penned by two sisters from Kentucky, Mildred J. Hill and Patty Smith Hill.
+The song was called Good Morning to All, but bore the recognizable melody.
 The tune was first published in 1893 in the book Song Stories for the Kindergarten.
-The tune, being older, is in the public domain.
-You should be alright humming.
+The melody has since passed into the public domain, and is safe to hum in public without permission.

-While it is not entirely clear who first wrote down the words for Happy Birthday, it showed up in a few places before Jessica Hill (another Hill sister) was able to demonstrate undeniable similarities between Good Morning to All and Happy Birthday and to secure the copyright of Happy Birthday To You.
+While it is not entirely clear who first wrote down the words for Happy Birthday, it showed up in a few places before Jessica Hill (another Hill sister) was able to demonstrate undeniable similarities between Good Morning to All and Happy Birthday and to secure the copyright to the song.

-According to (the United States copyright law in Title 17 §106, authors of works have the exclusive right, among many other things, "to perform the copyrighted work publicly."
-In Title 17 §101, the law defines publicly performing a work as to "to perform or display it at a place open to the public or at any place where a substantial number of persons outside of a normal circle of a family and its social acquaintances is gathered.
+According to United States copyright law in United States Code, Title 17 §106, authors of works such as musical compositions have the exclusive right "to perform the copyrighted work publicly."
+In United States Code, Title 17 §101, the law defines publicly performing a work as "to perform or display it at a place open to the public or at any place where a substantial number of persons outside of a normal circle of a family and its social acquaintances is gathered."

-Basically, this means that if you sing happy birthday to to your sister at home, you're probably all right.
-But if you do it in an restaurant, and if the restaurant hasn't paid up to Warner or to ASCAP, you may very well be engaging in copyright infringement.
+This means that if you sing Happy Birthday to your family at home, you're probably not committing copyright infringment.
+However, if you do it in an restaurant — and if the restaurant hasn't already worked out a deal with ASCAP — you may be engaging in copyright infringement.

-If you have seen someone signing happy birthday in a restaurant, a park, or at a school, you should tell ASCAP.
-If you were the offender, you should apologize and offer to pay whatever is due — a nickel, a quarter, a dollar.
-There is an overwhelming amount copyright infringement pertaining to Happy Birthday.
-Let's set the balance right and overwhelm ASCAP with reports.
+If you have seen someone singing Happy Birthday in a restaurant, a park, or at a school, you should tell ASCAP so that they can arrange for a license.
+If you are an offender, you should apologize and offer to pay whatever is due — a nickel, a quarter, a dollar — whatever ASCAP demands.